airswap/airswap-about/README.md

 # Peer-to-Peer

-Every participant on the network, whether a [Server](./make-liquidity/run-a-server.md) running on the public internet, a user connected through a [web application](./take-liquidity/embed-airswap.md), a trader using the [CLI](./tools/airswap-cli), or a [Delegate](./reference/delegate.md) deployed to Ethereum, is equipped to trade.
-Peers can take either side of a trade, depending on their intentions.
-Many forms of trading can be done peer-to-peer, including RFQ, last look, limit orders (issuing fixed price quotes), and partial fills (requesting specific amounts), in a fully trustless way.
+Peers on the AirSwap network include [Servers](./make-liquidity/run-a-server.md) running on the public internet, users connected through [web applications](./take-liquidity/embed-airswap.md) and [wallets](https://medium.com/metamask/introducing-metamask-swaps-84318c643785), developers using the [CLI](./tools/airswap-cli), and [Delegates](./reference/delegate.md) deployed to Ethereum.
+Many forms of trading are done peer-to-peer, including RFQ, last look, limit orders (issuing fixed price quotes), and partial fills (requesting specific amounts), in a fully trustless way.

-**For end users**, no trading fees, no deposits, and no sign-ups.
-AirSwap is simple enough to stay intuitive, secure, and liquid, without front-running, price slippage, or order collisions.
+**For end users**, there are no trading fees, no deposits, and no sign-ups.
+AirSwap is simple and intuitive, secure, and liquid, without front-running, price slippage, or order collisions.

-**For makers**, no costly price updates with onchain order books.
+**For makers**, there are no costly price updates with onchain order books.
 Prices are per request.
 Easily manage exposure, and, if needed, cancel orders individually or as a batch in a single transaction.

 # AirSwap Improvement Proposals (AIPs)